han-xudong/SwingTrajectoryPlanAndTrackingControl/README.md

 # SwingTrajectoryPlanAndTrackingControl

-In this project, we focus on the planning and control for the swing trajectories.
+In this project, we focus on the planning and control of the swing trajectories.
+The trajectories are generated for a single swing leg of a base-fixed quadruped robot (Unitree A1), and also optionally could regenerated for collision avoidance and trajectory optimization.

+This is a course project of [MEE5114 Advanced Control for Robotics](https://www.wzhanglab.site/teaching/advanced-control-for-robotics-sp23/) in [SUSTech](https://www.sustech.edu.cn/en/).

 The codes are based on: <https://xbpeng.github.io/projects/Robotic_Imitation/index.html>